ad-freiburg/elevant/docs/add_benchmark.md

  benchmark reader, such that you can use your benchmark file with the `add_benchmark.py` script directly.
  This requires the following steps:

-1) Implement a benchmark reader in `src/benchmark_readers/` and implement a method `article_iterator` that takes a benchmark path and yields an Iterator over `src.models.article.Article` objects where each `Article` object represents a benchmark article with at the very least some unique (within the benchmark) article ID, article title, article text and groundtruth labels.
-Use the `src.benchmark_readers.simple_jsonl_benchmark_reader.SimpleJsonlBenchmarkReader `as a template for how to write a benchmark reader.
-You can use the `src.utils.knowledge_base_mapper.KnowledgeBaseMapper`'s `get_wikidata_qid` method to convert Wikipedia or DBpedia benchmark entities to Wikidata.
+1) Implement a benchmark reader in `src/benchmark_readers/`, e.g. `MyFormatBenchmarkReader`, that inherits from `src.benchmark_readers.abstract_benchmark_reader.AbstractBenchmarkReader` and implement the abstract method `article_iterator`.
+This method should yield an iterator over `src.models.article.Article` objects where each `Article` object represents a benchmark article with at the very least some unique (within the benchmark) article ID, article title, article text and groundtruth labels.
+You can use the `src.benchmark_readers.simple_jsonl_benchmark_reader.SimpleJsonlBenchmarkReader` as a template for how to write a benchmark reader.
+Use the `src.utils.knowledge_base_mapper.KnowledgeBaseMapper`'s `get_wikidata_qid` method to convert Wikipedia or DBpedia benchmark entities to Wikidata.
 Use the `src.utils.nested_groundtruth_handler.NestedGroundtruthHandler`'s `assign_parent_and_child_ids` method if your benchmark may contain nested groundtruth labels.

 2) Add your custom benchmark reader name to the `src.evaluation.benchmark.BenchmarkFormat` enum, e.g.
  `MY_FORMAT = "my_format"`.

-3) Create a class `MyFormatExampleReader` in `src/evaluation/examples_generator.py`.
-Use the `SimpleJsonlExampleReader` class as a template.

-4) Add an elif-branch in the `src.evaluation.examples_generator.get_example_generator` function under the `if benchmark_file` branch , e.g.
+3) Add an elif-branch in the `src.evaluation.benchmark_iterator.get_benchmark_iterator` function under the `if benchmark_file` branch , e.g.

         elif benchmark_format == BenchmarkFormat.MY_FORMAT.value:
-            logger.info("Load mappings for My Format example generator...") entity_db = EntityDatabase()
+            logger.info("Load mappings for My Format benchmark reader...") entity_db = EntityDatabase()
             entity_db.load_wikipedia_wikidata_mapping()
             entity_db.load_redirects()
             logger.info("-> Mappings loaded.")
-            example_generator = MyFormatExampleReader(entity_db, benchmark_file)
+            benchmark_iterator = MyFormatBenchmarkReader(entity_db, benchmark_file, custom_args)

 You can now add benchmarks in your format by running